Spectra of random networks in the weak clustering regime

+To analyze the source of these contradictory conclusions on the same subject, one should look at the network models used.
+For instance, a common method adopted in the early approaches to model dynamical processes on clustered networks is the consideration of stochastic rewiring algorithms~\cite{mcgraw2005clustering,kim2004performance}.
+However, although the degree distribution is kept fixed, other network properties are modified along the variation on the number of triangles~\cite{mcgraw2005clustering}, including the creation of community structure and degree-degree correlations~\cite{mcgraw2005clustering,kim2004performance}.
+In some cases, even small changes in the clustering coefficient are able to significantly alter the smallest nonzero Laplacian eigenvalue, a quantity strongly related with network synchronizability~\cite{ma_emergence_2009}.

-The consideration of stochastic rewiring algorithms suggests that indeed higher number of triangles can influence network dynamics.
-However, as mentioned before, many other network properties are significantly changed when the networks are generated.
-In this way, the influence of triangles on network dynamics is still an open problem.
-In order to investigate deeply the influence of clustering on dynamical processes, we study the spectrum of clustered networks disentangling it from other network properties.
-In particular, we analyze the spectrum of the Adjacency and Laplacian matrices of networks presenting a non-vanishing clustering coefficient, since many asymptotic properties of critical exponents of several dynamical processes in networks depend on such eigenvalues~\cite{Arenas08:PR,dorogovtsev2008critical}.
-Here we focus on the model proposed independently by Newman and Miller~\cite{newman2009random,miller2009percolation}, which allows generating clustered networks with low assortativity and no modular structure.
-In this way, we can disentangle the effect of correlated topological properties, which is present in rewiring based algorithms~\cite{mcgraw2005clustering,ma_emergence_2009,mcgraw_analysis_2007,mcgraw_laplacian_2008}.
+On the one hand, the consideration of stochastic rewiring algorithms suggests that a higher number of triangles can indeed influence network dynamics, but on the other hand, as previously mentioned, many other network properties end up being significantly changed when the networks are generated.
+Hence, the isolated influence of triangles on network dynamics is still an open problem.
+In order to carefully investigate the influence of clustering on dynamical processes, here we study the spectrum of clustered networks disentangling it from other network properties.
+In particular, we analyze the spectrum of the adjacency matrix of networks that exhibit a non-vanishing clustering coefficient, since many asymptotic properties of critical exponents of several dynamical processes in networks depend on such eigenvalues~\cite{Arenas08:PR,pastor2015epidemic,rodrigues2016kuramoto,dorogovtsev2003spectra}.
+Thus, analyzing the spectrum of clustered networks enables us to get a general picture of how different is the performance of dynamical processes in these structures compared with locally tree-like networks.